JBlitzar/flopper-one/README.md

     </tr>
 </table>

+Flipper zero-type firmware with an ESP32.
+Featuring IR, NFC, BLE, wifi, with a dpad and an lcd display.
+Not designed using any guide!

 I've always thought that the flipper zero was pretty cool, but the $200 price point made it seem out of reach.

 I joined up blueprint, made the [hackpad](https://github.com/JBlitzar/blitzypad), learned a lot and had a lot of fun.

 Then I saw the [sorta flipper zero](https://blueprint.hackclub.com/projects/7192).
 This was truly inspring.
 I saw it, and I thought to myself, _I could totally do that_.
 And it turns out I have like half the parts!
 The ESP has wifi and bluetooth built in (you usually need to pay like $60 extra for wifi on a flipper), all that's left is to add... all the other stuff.

 Since this is my second PCB project, I opted for a module build.
+In the end, this made the pcb quite crowded and taught me a lot about good routing (and I still had to use the smd TP4056 IC, you'll see later)

 Basically, after the ESP, we need a UI, IR, NFC, and RFID.